Upper Strings.

 Goh Soon Tioe Artistic Director’s Chair

-Alan's achievements in all areas of performance have earned him awards such as the Early Music Award 2016 from Peabody Conservatory, the Paul Abisheganaden Grant for Artistic Excellence 2015, the Goh Soon Tioe Centenary Award 2014, the Grace Clagett Ranney Prize in Chamber Music 2014 and 1st prize in the National Piano and Violin Competition 2011, Artist Category.
+In 2024, Alan was conferred the Young Artist Award by the National Arts Council Singapore – Singapore’s highest accolade for outstanding young artists.
+He was also the recipient of the Early Music Award 2016 from Peabody Conservatory, the Paul Abisheganaden Grant for Artistic Excellence 2015, the Goh Soon Tioe Centenary Award 2014, the Grace Clagett Ranney Prize in Chamber Music 2014 and 1st prize in the Singapore National Piano and Violin Competition 2011, Artist Category.
 He has also given masterclasses and lectures in violin performance, performance practice and stage presence to college students at the Cleveland Institute of Music, Michigan State University, Baldwin-Wallace College, Bowling Green State University, Yong Siew Toh Conservatory and Nanyang Academy of Fine Arts.

-Alan holds a Doctorate in Historical Performance from Case Western Reserve University, as well as degrees from the Peabody Conservatory and the Yong Siew Toh Conservatory.
+Alan holds a Doctorate in Historical Performance Practice at Case Western Reserve University, as well as degrees from the Peabody Conservatory and the Yong Siew Toh Conservatory.
 His teachers include Julie Andrijeski, Risa Browder, Victor Danchenko and Alexander Souptel.
-He is currently recording an album of the complete Rosary Sonatas by Heinrich Biber with Apollo’s Fire.

-Singaporean violinist Gabriel Lee enjoys a multi-faceted career: he performs in diverse sound worlds with his baroque and modern violins, and builds new frontiers in the Southeast Asian musical landscape as a music educator and entrepreneur.
-His playing has been described as having a “breathtaking intensity, grabbing listeners by the lapels without letting go”, and “a passion and concentration that was hard to surpass” (The Straits Times).
+Singaporean violinist Gabriel Lee’s career spans multiple dimensions, from captivating performances across diverse musical genres with both baroque and modern violins to pioneering new horizons in the Southeast Asian music scene as an educator and entrepreneur.
+His playing has been described as having a “breathtaking intensity, grabbing listeners by the lapels without letting go,” and “a passion and concentration that was hard to surpass” (The Straits Times).

-Gabriel has performed solo recitals in the United States, Singapore, Malaysia and Myanmar, and has been featured as a soloist with the Baltimore Baroque Band, Red Dot Baroque, Resound Collective, Asian Cultural Symphony Orchestra, Orchestra of the Music Makers, Malaysia Bach Festival, Jakarta Festival Orchestra, PSPA International Ensemble, Braddell Heights Symphony Orchestra and the Peabody Conductor’s Orchestra.
+Gabriel’s solo recitals have resonated across the United States, Singapore, Malaysia, and Myanmar, while his collaborations as a soloist include esteemed ensembles such as the Singapore Symphony Orchestra, Red Dot Baroque, APEC21 Ensemble, Baltimore Baroque Band, Resound Collective, Asian Cultural Symphony Orchestra, Orchestra of the Music Makers, Malaysia Bach Festival, Jakarta Festival Orchestra, PSPA International Ensemble, Braddell Heights Symphony Orchestra, and the Peabody Conductor’s Orchestra.

 As a baroque violinist, Gabriel has performed solo with Enrico Onofri and the Resound Collective, Baltimore Baroque Band, Red Dot Baroque, Malaysia Bach Festival and the Jakarta Festival Orchestra.
 He has also performed in the Wilmington Bach Festival, Amherst Early Music Festival, Music at St. Bartholomew’s series, and collaborated with UMBC’s Camerata Chamber Choir.
 He studied with Risa Browder and played in masterclasses with Lucy van Dael, Ryo Terakado, Julie Andrijeski and Emlyn Ngai.

-Gabriel has received various awards and scholarships, including the JC Van Hulsteyn Award in Violin and the Paul Abisheganaden Grant for Artistic Excellence.
+Recognition for Gabriel’s achievements includes awards and scholarships such as the JC Van Hulsteyn Award in Violin and the Paul Abisheganaden Grant for Artistic Excellence.
 He graduated with two Master of Music degrees in Violin Performance and Baroque Violin Performance from the Peabody Conservatory, and a Bachelor of Music (Hons) degree from YSTCM as Valedictorian of his cohort.

 Baroque and modern violinist Brenda Koh has performed in numerous chamber and orchestra ensembles in Singapore, Europe, and the United States.
 Brenda has taken up principal positions in orchestras including the Orchestra of the Music Makers and the Peabody Symphony Orchestra, and was invited to play with the Australian World Orchestra in their 2016 season as an Academy Player.
 She has also appeared as soloist and leader with the Baltimore Baroque Band at the Peabody Institute, and has performed with Tempesta di Mare, the Philadelphia Baroque Orchestra, the Washington Bach Consort, and the American Bach Soloist Academy.
 Brenda is a founding member of Singapore’s premier early music ensemble, Red Dot Baroque.